- Applying to the Law School

 Part-time Evening Program

-In the spring semester, two more 4-credit courses will be taught, and Legal Analysis, Writing, and Research (2 credits) is added for a total of 10 credits.
-The daily schedule will mirror the fall term, with the addition of Legal Analysis two nights a week starting at 8:10 pm.
-The class will be sectioned into small groups for Legal Analysis.
-Depending on your group, Legal Analysis may meet Monday and Wednesday, or Tuesday and Thursday.
+In the spring semester, two more 4-credit courses will be taught, Civil Procedure and Criminal Law, and Legal Analysis, Writing, and Research Skills - LAWRS - (2 credits) is added for a total of 10 credits.
+The daily schedule will mirror the fall term, with the addition of LAWRS I two nights a week starting at 8:10 pm.
+The class will be sectioned into small groups for LAWRS.
+Depending on your group, LAWRS may meet Monday and Wednesday, or Tuesday and Thursday.

 The first summer is the only required summer semester.
-You will complete the second semester of Legal Analysis (3 credits) and have the option to take an additional course, either Professional Responsibility or Legal Profession.
+You will complete the second semester of LAWRS (3 credits) and have the option to take an additional course, either Professional Responsibility or Legal Profession.

-The remaining two 4-credit courses will be completed in the fall with the same schedule (Monday through Thursday, 6 pm – 8 pm).
+The remaining two 4-credit courses, Property and Constitutional Law, will be completed in the fall with the same schedule (Monday through Thursday, 6 pm – 8 pm).
 Part-time students complete 29 required credits, same as the full-time students.

 For information about transferring between full-time and part-time after the completing the required first–year curriculum, click here.